jstrnbrg/LS_RB101/L2/_L2_notes.md

 ### Local variable scope
 - A local variable's scope is determined by where it is initialized.
 - Local variables initialized in an outer scope can be accessed in an inner scope, but not vice versa.
-- You can change outside local variables from within inner scope and have that change affect the outer scope.
+- You can mutate outside local variables from within inner scope and have that change affect the outer scope.
 - Local variable scope is defined by a block.
 - A block is a piece of code following a *method invocation*, usually delimited by either curly braces {} or do/end. e.g. {...} following a `for` loop is not a new block as that isn't a method invocation, whereas {...} following `.times` is a new block.
 -  A method definition `def ...` has no notion of "outer" or "inner" scope -- you must explicitly pass in any parameters to a method definition.

 ### Method definition & invocation
-- Method definition is when, within our code, we define a Ruby method using the def keyword.
+- Method definition is when, within our code, we define a Ruby method using the `def` keyword.
 - Method invocation is when we call a method.
-- Method invocation followed by {..} or do..end defines a block; the block is part of the method invocation.
+- Method invocation followed by ``{..}`` or `do..end` defines a block; the block is part of the method invocation.
 - Essentially the block acts as an argument to the method.
 In the same way that a local variable can be passed as an argument to a method at invocation, when a method is called with a block it acts as an argument to that method.

-#### Passing arguments to a method: Can be ignored or used
+### Passing arguments to a method: Can be ignored or used

 ```
 def greetings(str)
   puts "Goodbye"